timojaask/AndroidHelper-macOS/README.md

 Running Android dev related commands from a GUI, just for fun? 🤷‍♀️🤷‍♂️

 ## Next tasks
 - Before heavily investing in writing unit tests, one of the next thing to do should probably be making commands more general purpose, preparing them to become standalone libraries.
-So this would include: module and variant selection.
+So this would include: module, variant, adb path, app package name, app activity
 - Add paralellize flag instead of having --parallel always on
 - Handle situations when things are not okay.
 For example when target not selected, but user is trying to install or start.
 Currently nothing is happenning, no error message.
 - The state update logic is important, so spend tome time making it readable